MCPikon/MCPikon/README.md

   <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="30px"/>
 </h1>

 Hi everyone!
-My name is Javier Picón and I'm a junior web developer.
+My name is Javier Picón and I'm a junior java developer.

 I like to learn new things constantly and develop projects that people can enjoy and use in their lifes.
 I love computers and have always researched it until I got to where I am today.